python-websockets/websockets/docs/topics/deployment.rst

 3. Running N processes on a server:

-   * preferrably via a process manager or supervisor
+   * preferably via a process manager or supervisor

 Option 1 is easiest of you have access to such a platform.